ucsf-wynton/wynton-website-hpc/docs/status/index.md

 ## Current Incidents

-### June 5, 2020
+### June 5-9, 2020

 #### <span style="color: orange;">No internet access on development nodes</span>

+**Resolved**: Internet access from the development nodes is available again.
+A new web-proxy server had to be built and deploy.
+<br><span class="timestamp">June 9, 09:15 PST</span>

 **Notice**: Internet access from the development nodes is not available.
-This is because the proxy server providing them with internet access had a critical hardware failure around 8-9 am this morning.
+This is because the proxy server providing them with internet access had a critical hardware failure around 08-09 this morning.
 At the most, we cannot provide an estimate when we get to restore this server.
 <br><span class="timestamp">June 5, 16:45 PST</span>